Nanoman91/django-video-gallery/README.rst

 ------------------

 This application isn't exactly plug'n'play.
 There are many moving pieces.
-Here's the general process for integrating myks-gallery into an existing
+Here's the general process for integrating django-gallery into an existing
 website:

 1. Download and install the package from PyPI::

-        $ pip install myks-gallery
+        $ pip install django-gallery

 2. Add ``gallery.apps.GalleryConfig`` to ``INSTALLED_APPS``::